Advanced Magento 2 Developer Tools For Debugging

 • Supports side-by-side file comparison and merging.

-• Integrates with Git and version control out-of-the-box.
+• It integrates with Git and has version control out of the box.

 III.
 Sublime Text

 Sublime Text is a fast, cross-platform code editor known for speed.
-It is highly customizable and has an extensive package ecosystem.
-The editor offers powerful features like multiple selections and quick navigation.
+It is customizable and has an extensive package ecosystem.
+The editor offers powerful features like many selections and quick navigation.

 Key Highlights:

-• Offers extremely fast performance, even with large projects.
+• Offers fast performance, even with large projects.

-• Provides Python-based plugin API for extending functionality.
+• Provides a Python-based plugin API for extending functionality.

 • Supports split editing and quick navigation between files.